 - GRD 273 (Brendan McInerney): Raced by Brendan McInerney in F2 in 1973, entered by GRD's racing offshoot GRS International.
 McInerney crashed the car heavily at Karlskoga in August and it was "totally destroyed".
 He then took over the ex-Tetsu Ikuzawa car as Ikuzawa had returned to Japan.

 - Royale RP15 (Manfred Schurti): An interim F2 car built for Manfred Schurti in 1973 based on the F3/Atlantic design.
 It was only intended for use in the first few races before the RP20 was ready but the project was underfinanced and the RP20 did not appear.
 After that 1973 season, the RP15 was sold to Martin Watson (Lowestoft, Suffolk) who raced in in libre events for through 1974.
-In late 1977, the car is believed to have gone to Neil Bold for Northern English libre racing.
+In late 1977, the car is believed to have gone to Neil Bold (Worsley, Salford, Greater Manchester) for libre racing.